Is Abortion Still Legal in Your State?

 According to the US Centers for Disease Control and Prevention, 79% of abortions in the US in 2019 occurred before nine weeks and 93% before 13 weeks.
 Some state laws outlaw abortion at six to seven weeks, before many women are aware they're pregnant.

-In addition, while the abortion debate is often framed as a woman's right to choose, and many abortion bans make exceptions when "the life of the mother" is at risk, access to abortion doesn't only concern women: It impacts anyone whose body is capable of getting pregnant, which includes trans men, intersex people and nonbinary and gender expansive individuals.
+In addition, while the abortion debate is often framed as a woman's right to choose, and many abortion laws refer to exceptions when "the life of the mother" is at risk, access to abortion doesn't only concern women: It impacts anyone whose body is capable of getting pregnant, which includes trans men, intersex people and nonbinary and gender expansive individuals.

 What are trigger laws and which states have them?